Rabbits impact Australian agriculture, ecological communities and 322 nationally threatened species.

 A complicating factor during the project was the incursion of a new rabbit virus, RHDV2 in mid-2015.
 RHDV2 reduced rabbit numbers by 60% at 8 of the 18 intensively-monitored sites, making it much harder to show additional reductions in rabbit numbers at these sites, post RHDV1-K5 release.

-Preliminary data analysis from the RHDV1 K5 release has shown a national average reduction of 34% post release, with further data anlysis to be done which will include a state by state breakdown.
+Data analysis from the RHDV1 K5 release has shown a national average reduction of 34% post release at the 219 citizen science sites.
 The intensively-monitored sites showed no significant change in quarterly rabbit growth rate following the release.

 As part of the National Rabbit Biocontrol Monitoring Program, laboratory tools were developed to determine the impact of different viruses, including RHDV1-K5 and RHDV2.
 On-line rabbit-specific disease observation tools (embedded within RabbitScan) allowed participants within the community release sites to track of the spread of RHDV1 K5 through the rabbit population.